-- Abu Dhabi University expects responsible conduct by students and student organizations, both on and off campus, as a necessary condition for continued membership at Abu Dhabi University. - Students and student organizations are expected to be responsible members of a diverse community, and honor and respect differences of culture, lifestyle, and religion. - Academic integrity and honesty are basic values of the university.
-Students and student organizations are expected to follow the Student Code of Conduct, Standards of Academic Integrity and Honesty listed in Abu Dhabi University's Student Academic Integrity Policy. - 4.
-Abu Dhabi University campus, its grounds, facilities, and equipment are provisions for students of Abu Dhabi University.
-Students and student organizations are expected to respect and use them responsibly.
-This includes the use of the library, residence halls, classroom buildings, laboratories, and the campus as a whole.
+1. Abu Dhabi University expects responsible conduct by students and student organizations, both on and off campus, as a necessary condition for continued membership at Abu Dhabi University.

+2. Students and student organizations are expected to be responsible members of a diverse community, and honor and respect differences of culture, lifestyle, and religion.